Wildfires in Southern California torch dozens of homes and force thousands to evacuate

 The full extent of the damage was not immediately known as firefighters battled multiple fires simultaneously.
 The three blazes include:

-— The Airport Fire in Orange County that burned nearly 35 square miles (91 square kilometers), leaving in its wake charred cars and rubble and pushing into neighboring Riverside County.
-The fire was 0% contained Wednesday and was reportedly sparked by heavy equipment operating in the area.
+— The Airport Fire in Orange County that burned nearly 35 square miles (91 square kilometers).
+The fire was zero percent contained Wednesday and was reportedly sparked by heavy equipment operating in the area.
 Orange County Fire Capt.
 Steve Concialdi said eight firefighters were injured, mostly heat-related.
 One resident suffered smoke inhalation and another burns, he said.
 Several homes burned in El Cariso Village.

 — The Line Fire in the San Bernardino National Forest that charred 54 square miles (140 square kilometers) and injured three firefighters.
-Authorities said it was caused by arson.
+Authorities said it was caused by arson in Highland.
 A suspect was arrested Tuesday.

-— The Bridge Fire east of Los Angeles that grew tenfold in a day, burning 75 square miles (194 square kilometers) torching at least 33 homes and six cabins and forcing the evacuation of 10,000 people.
+— The Bridge Fire east of Los Angeles that grew tenfold in a day, burning 75 square miles (194 square kilometers) and torching at least 33 homes and six cabins and forcing the evacuation of 10,000 people.
 The cause of the fire was not immediately known.
-It was 0% contained Wednesday morning.
+It was zero percent contained Wednesday morning.

 With so many fires raging at once, crews were at their limits, Los Angeles County Fire Chief Anthony Marrone said.